tweag/nickel/README.md

      ```console
      nix-shell
-     # Or if you use Nix Flakes
+     nix develop # if you use Nix Flakes
-     nix develop
      ```

-     to be dropped in a shell, ready to build.
+     You will be dropped in a shell, ready to build.
 You can use [our binary cache](https://tweag-nickel.cachix.org/) to prevent rebuilding
      a lot of packages.
    - **Without Nix**: otherwise, follow [this guide][rust-guide] to install Rust